Camilo-Mora/HotKeyExtension/README.md

-# HotKeyExtension
+# Chrome HotKey Extension
-A Chrome extension that trigers other extension via hotkeys
+A Chrome extension that trigers other extension via hotkeys.

 For security reasons, extensions in Chrome cannot be triggered programatically, you need to phiscally click on them.
 This creates a major problem for purposes of web scrapping.

 In our specific case, we want to perform a meta-analysis of the scientific literature, and thus want papers to be loaded directly into zotero on any given search.
 Since we have thousands of keywords to search, doing it manually is a no go.

-Here we provide a chrome extension that allows calling and extension via a simulation of pressing the hot hotkeys.
+Here we provide a chrome extension that allows calling an extension via a simulation of pressing the hot hotkeys taht call the given extension.
 The app loads automatically on any new page.

 ## Installation
+> Download the folder **AutoLoadExt**, with all files in it.

 > Install Host App
-- Go into the folder **host_app**, and run **install_host**
+- Go into the folder **host_app**, inside the folder **AutoLoadExt** and run **native_host**
-- **Open [the extensions page](chrome://extensions)** in your browser: `chrome://extensions`.
+- Go to Chrome and **Open [the extensions page](chrome://extensions)** in your browser: `chrome://extensions`.
 - If you did not do it already, **toggle the "developer mode"**.
 This is usually a toggle button at the top right of the extensions page.
 - Click the button **_load unpacked extension_**.
 - In the window that pops up, **select the folder that contains this extension**, then **click _ok_**.
+- Upom clicking on the app, you can manually set any hotkeys that trigger other extensions.
 - **Done!**
+This extension will be called automatically upon loading any future page.

 ## About the project
-In fact, this is a slightly difficult project in extension development.
 Generally, chrome extensions cannot call or access other extensions.
 Only self-developed extensions can communicate in the form of sending and receiving notifications.
 To solve this problem, we used an auxiliary program that supports extension.
 This cannot be realized with only general extension development technology and can be solved only with low-level technics such as operating system, Windows API, and C/C++.
-## About Me
+## About the developer.
-I am a full-stack developer with over 5 years of development experience, working in
--	web development fields such as HTML, JavaScript, Node.js, Reac.js, Vue, Python/Django, and WordPress
--	Mobile development such as Android and React Native
--	DevOps such as AWS, and Git, K8s
--	OpenAI, Blockchain
--	Others like extensions in Browsers, Visual Studio Code What I focus on while carrying out the task is
-First, it is to satisfy the qualitative and time requirements of the client as much as possible.
-Second, think of myself as a member of the project and raise opinions favorable to development.
-Thirdly, continue to gain experience through the process.
-I look forward to continuing our cooperation in the future.
-I can start working immediately and work full-time.

-> Contact

-phone number: +381611114128
+This project was not done by me, owner of this repository, but hire a developer to do it.
+If in interest for further develop it, contact him directly. phone number: +381611114128

 email: truebluedragon93@gmail.com